Global Grading Systems Uncovered

 The bifurcation is not very clear hence, not a lot of students can be counted into one category. |

-Thus, the pros are more for the grading system but the cons are equally scalable in terms of students.
+Thus, the pros are more for the grading system but the cons are equally scalable for students.

 CBSE Grading System

-Since a lot of Indian students hail abroad for higher education, it is essential to first understand the CBSE grading system and then check out Indian universities’ grading system.
+Since many Indian students study abroad for higher education, it is essential to understand the CBSE grading system first and then check out the Indian universities’ grading system.

 CBSE 10th Grading System

-It is important to note that the CBSE 10th grading system is similar to that of class 12th.
+It is important to note that the CBSE 10th grading system is similar to class 12th.
 Check out the CBSE grading system in the table below:

 Grade Point Awarded |